 \section{Phase II: Quarantine Time}

-After the process of detection, there is a necessity for isolating and then monitoring the patient either in a hospital or home.
-The quarantine does not only apply to the confirmed cases but also can be applied to different areas or cities or even countries, which is known as a lockdown \cite{CDCQuarantine2020}.
-Additionally, this objective is set to prevent the possible transmission from suspected cases (asymptomatic cases) to others.
-With respect to main challenges during quarantine time, including providing food and treatment, IoT devices could help ease these issues.
-Additionally, they are implemented to efficiently monitor patients and control their respiratory signs including heart rate, blood pressure, and so on \cite{wilder2020isolation, quarantine2020, vaishya2020artificial}.
+After the process of detection, it is necessary to isolate and then monitor the patients either in a hospital or at home.
+The quarantine does not only apply to confirmed cases but also can be considered for suspected patients and even different areas or cities or countries \cite{CDCQuarantine2020}.
+This is done to prevent possible transmission from suspected cases (asymptomatic cases) or areas to others.
+Using IoT devices in this phase could help mitigate serious challenges such as spreading the virus by monitor patients efficiently and control their respiratory signs, heart rate, blood pressure, and so on \cite{wilder2020isolation, quarantine2020, vaishya2020artificial}.